KreischerPanoptic/react-thumbor-image/README.md

 ## Acknowledgements

-Without the amazing work of the [React](https://react.dev) team and [Thumbor](https://www.thumbor.org) team, this project would not be possible.
+Without the amazing work of the [React](https://react.dev) team and [Thumbor](https://www.thumbor.org) team and [React Lazy Load Image Component](https://github.com/Aljullu/react-lazy-load-image-component), this project would not be possible.
 Many thanks to them! ❤️